denten-books/plain-text/0-intro.md

 Both Shklovsky and Flusser wrote lucidly about the dynamics of habituation.
 Their work sheds light onto the irresistible compromise at the core of all technology---a compromise by which we trade critical understanding for comfort.
-Habit covers the various homes we make for ourselves in the world "like a fluffy cotton wool blanket," Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
+Habit covers the various homes we make for ourselves in the world "like a blanket of cotton wool,"<!--fixed quote; could also have "Habit is like a fluffy blanket" from the translation in Vilém Flusser: An Introduction (Minnesota UP 2011) 132; PRP--> Flusser wrote: "[i]t smoothes the sharp edges of all phenomena that it covers, so that I no longer bump against them, but I am able to make use of them blindly."
 When we sit at our desks, for example, we fail to see the "papers and the books that are lying all about."
-We are used to them being there [@flusser_freedom_2003, 13 and 82].
+We are used to them being there [@flusser_freedom_2003, 13].<!--no ref to p.82 here; PRP-->
 Consequently, we do not parse them as information.
 Like water that surrounds fish, the habituated thing passes into the background of experience.
 Mediums become media.
 They disappear into the background, cease producing meaning,